Smelly. Useless. Truck. Bin Man. Trash. Annoying.

 Therefore, branding these resources with terms like“waste” that carry such a negative connotation seems counterintuitive and unproductive in light of our society’s efforts to make waste systems more circular, reduce externalities, and drive collection efficiency.

 So instead, what sort of words should be triggered when discussing waste?

-For me words such as innovation, opportunity, resource, profitability, change making, and entrepreneurship are far more appropriate ways to describe the majority of our “waste” streams.
-There are, of course, certain materials that simply cannot be used once expended, such as medical waste, nuclear waste, etc. But for many of the materials consumed and tossed out in our cities, much value can be extracted if opportunity is found for their safe, efficient collection and reprocessing.
+For me, words such as innovation, opportunity, resource, profitability, change-making, and entrepreneurship are far more appropriate ways to describe the majority of our “waste” streams.
+There are, of course, certain materials that simply cannot be used once expended, such as medical waste, nuclear waste, etc. But for many of the materials consumed and tossed out in our cities, much value can be extracted if the opportunity is found for their safe, efficient collection and reprocessing.

 Just like anything else in our consumer society, it’s all about branding.
 Or in this case?

 Living in Shanghai, one is surrounded by individuals that do recognize and see intrinsic value in the waste stream.
 A market mechanism drives informal entrepreneurs to collect waste and sell it along with a value chain all the way to reprocessing.
 Value is extracted at each transaction point, and a city-wide economy has been built with each actor a thriving and opportunistic entrepreneur in their own right.
 They are perfect examples of individuals not viewing “waste” as useless, but rebranding it as an opportunity to generate wealth and make a livelihood.

 This is opportunity should be acknowledged and accessed by individuals in systems all over the world.
 I accept that regulations can limit the ability of some countries to accomplish what China can, but there are many individuals doing exactly this: living more sustainably and remaining cognizant of the role waste can play in their lifestyles.